VeniceUnleashed/VU-Docs/content/hosting/setup-linux.md

 WINEARCH=win32 wine wineboot
 ```

-If you're running this on a headless environment (ie. a server with no GUI) you will get a few errors and warnings.
+If you're running this on a headless environment (i.e. a server with no GUI) you will get a few errors and warnings.
 You can safely ignore them.

 ## Getting Battlefield 3 and setting up the required folders